clipperhouse/netlify/content/courtesy-to-be-wrong.md

 - Should you correct people on grammar?
 - Who did you vote for?

-In these cases, you might imagine something closer to a 50 / 50 split, and therefore have a fighting chance of learning something.
+In these cases, you might imagine something closer to a 50 / 50 split, and therefore having a fighting chance of learning something.

 As managers, we should ask ourselves if we are making assertions that anyone could possibly disagree with.
 If an idea is about as divisive as puppies, we might be working with a Carl.